Zwolle: History

-Archaeological findings indicate that the area surrounding Zwolle has been inhabited for a long time.
-A woodhenge that was found in the Zwolle-Zuid suburb in 1993 was dated to the Bronze Age period.
+Archaeological findings indicate that the area surrounding Zwolle has been inhabited since ancient times.
+A woodhenge found in the Zwolle-Zuid suburb in 1993 was dated to the Bronze Age period.
 During the Roman era, the area was inhabited by Salian Franks.

-The modern city was founded around 800 CE by Frisian merchants and troops of Charlemagne.
+The modern city was founded around 800 CE by Frisians merchants and troops of Charlemagne.
 Previous spellings of its name include the identically pronounced Suolle, which means "hill" (cf. the English cognate verb "to swell").
 This refers to an incline in the landscape between the four rivers surrounding the city, IJssel, Vecht, Aa and Zwarte Water.
 The hill was the only piece of land that would remain dry during the frequent floodings of the rivers.
 Zwolle was established on that incline.

 A document mentions the existence of a parish church dedicated to St Michael.
 That church, the Grote of Sint Michaëlskerk (St. Michael's church), was renovated in the first half of the 15th century and exists to this day.
-The church contains a richly carved pulpit, the work of Adam Straes van Weilborch (about 1620), some good carving and an exquisite organ (1721).
+The church contains a richly carved pulpit, the work of Adam Straes van Weilborch (about 1620), some good carving, and an exquisite Baroque organ from 1721 designed by master organ builder Arp Schnitger and completed by his sons Franz Caspar and Johann Georg.

 On 31 August 1230, the bishop of Utrecht granted Zwolle city rights.
 Zwolle became a member of the Hanseatic league in 1294, and in 1361 joined the war between the Hanseatic League and Valdemar IV of Denmark.
 In the 1370 Treaty of Stralsund that ended the war, Zwolle was awarded a vitte, a trade colony, in Scania, then part of Denmark.
 Zwolle's golden age came in the 15th century.
 Between 1402 and 1450, the city's Gross Regional Product multiplied by about six.

 In July 1324 and October 1361, regional noblemen set fire to Zwolle.
 In the 1324 fire, only nine buildings escaped the flames.

 Zwolle was also, with Deventer, one of the centers of the Brethren of the Common Life, a monastic movement.
-5 km from Zwolle, on a slight eminence called the Agnietenberg, (hill of St Agnes), once stood the Augustinian convent in which Thomas à Kempis spent the greatest part of his life and died (in 1471).
+5 km from Zwolle, on a slight eminence called the Agnietenberg (hill of St Agnes), once stood the Augustinian convent in which Thomas à Kempis spent the greatest part of his life and died (in 1471).

 At least as early as 1911, Zwolle had a considerable trade by river, a large fish market, and the most important cattle market in the Netherlands after Rotterdam.
 The more important industries comprised cotton manufactures, iron works, boat-building, dyeing and bleaching, tanning, rope-making, and salt-making.

-In World War II, Zwolle was single-handedly liberated from the Germans by French-Canadian soldier Léo Major.
-He was made an honorary citizen of Zwolle in 2005 and a street is named after him, Leo Majorlaan.
+In World War II, Zwolle was single-handedly liberated from the Nazis by Canadian soldier Léo Major.
+He was made an honorary citizen of Zwolle on 14 April 2005, the 60th anniversary of his liberating of the city.
+He also has a street named after him, Leo Majorlaan.